Zamoskvorechye District: Old Muscovy

-The district developed in the 13th century as a village near Moscow.
+The district first appeared in the 13th century as a village near Moscow.
 The villagers were merchants and archers.
 The district was built around the high roads leading to two bridges over the Moskva from Kaluga and Serpukhov lying to the south.
 The main road from Moscow to the Golden Horde region (now Bolshaya Ordynka street and Serpukhov road) ran through the district.

 Regular floods and the north–south migration of Moskva river bed limited construction to a narrow, 500–700 meter wide strip of land between the Ordynka and Tatarskaya streets.
 The development of Zamoskvorechye first followed the eastward expansion of the city on the northern bank; thus, eastern Zamoskvorechye is younger than the western Yakimanka District.
 For example, present-day Pyatnitskaya Street emerged early in the 15th century, when the expansion of the Moscow Kremlin moved the wooden Bolshoy Moskvoretsky Bridge one block eastward.

 Between 1591 and 1592, during the reign of Feodor I, a fortified wall was built at the line of the present-day Garden Ring.
 Within the wall, there was a sloboda, an urban village with some autonomy of governance, where soldiers, craftsmen and foreigners lived in separate areas.

 Royal garden attendants (садовники, sadovniki) lived near Balchug Street and the early Sadovnicheskaya Street from 1495 until the fire of 1701.
 The fellmongers (oвчинники, ovchinniki) settled in the early Pyatnitskaya Street area and gave the name of their trade to the Ovchinnikovsky Lanes.
 The Royal mint workers (монетчики, monetchiki) settled in the southern end of the neighborhood on Pyatnitskaya Street (Monetchikovsky Lanes).

 Vishnyakovsky Lane is named after Streltsy troops living in that area who were under the command of colonel Veshniakov.
-Tatarskaya Street is named after the Tatarscommunity who remain in the area.
+Tatarskaya Street is named after the Tatar community who remain in the area.
 The Tolmachevsky Lanes are named after the court translators (толмачи, tolmachi, German: Dolmetscher) who lived in that area.